Mill River Golf Course - Hole by Hole - The Maritime Explorer

 #18 Approach

-I hope you enjoyed this trip around Mill River Golf Course and will join me for a tour of western PEI in the next post.
+I hope you enjoyed this trip around Mill River Golf Course and will join me for a tour of the North Cape of PEI in the next post.

 Comments